sofiadahl/ASIAMS/scriptGuide.md

 By offset time we mean the end of the decay phase as estimated by the peak-picking algorithm in MIRToolbox (i.e. directly on the waveform).

 Flatness is the ratio between the geometric and the aritmetic mean, so it indicates spiky vs flat distribution.
-Spectral flatness is well known; amplitude flatness is obtained by passing the amplitude envelope as input.
+Spectral flatness is well known; temporal flatness is obtained by passing the amplitude envelope as input.

 Crest factor is the ratio between peak amplitude and rms amplitude.